kauwelab/PolyRiskScore/static/downloadables/README.md

 * **-g defaultSex** -- This parameter will set the default sex for the samples in the input file.
 Though a rare occurence, some studies have duplicates of the same SNP that differ by which biological sex the p-value is associated with.
 You can indicate which sex you would like SNPs to select when both options (M/F) are present.
 The system default is Female."
 * **-s stepNumber** -- The calculator can be run in two steps.
 The first step deals with downloading necessary information for calculations from our server.
 The second step is responsible for performing the actual calculations and does not require an internet connection.
 Running the tool without a specified step number will run both steps sequentially.
 * **-n numberOfSubprocesses** -- The calculations for each trait/study can be run using multiprocessing.
 Users can designate the number of subprocesses used by the multiprocessing module.
 If no value is given, all available cores will be used.
-* **-m omitUnusedStudiesFile** -- Prevents the creation of the additional output file that lists the trait/study combinations that produced no risk score due to the absence of the study's snps in the samples vcf/txt file.
+* **-m omitUnusedStudiesFile** -- Prevents the creation of the additional output file that lists the trait/study combinations that produced no risk score due to the absence of the study's SNPs in the samples vcf/txt file.
 * **-u userGWASUploadFile** -- This parameter allows the user to upload a GWAS summary statistics file to be used in polygenic risk score calculations instead of GWAS Catalog data stored in our database.
 The file must be tab separated, use a .tsv or .txt extension (or be a zipped file with one of those extensions), and have the correct columns in order for calculations to occur.
 See [Uploading GWAS Summary Statistics](#uploading-gwas-summary-statistics) for more directions on uploading GWAS data.
 * **-a GWASrefGen** -- Indicates the reference genome of the GWAS data.
 If this parameter is not included, it is assumed that the reference genome for the GWAS data is the same as the samples.